SHND/args-command-router/README.md

 ## Hooks

 Hooks are functions that are getting executed at different stages of the execution of the application.

-Currently, there are three different hooks:
+You can view the order of execution of the callback and hooks from [this diagram](https://raw.githubusercontent.com/SHND/args-command-router/master/docs/hooks_order.png).

 - **beforeAll Hook:** is called before all executions.